dydra001/quantitative-trading-system/README.md

 Because the win rate is above 50%, the profits from recovery sequences outweigh the rare 7-loss events.

+**What This Means Per Trade:**

+Every trade is designed to earn a minimum of 0.8 unit net after commission.
+Whether I win or lose, the structure ensures that when I eventually win, I earn more than I lost.

+**The Problem - Spread and Commission:**

+In normal accounts, spread and commission eat profits.
+I solved this by:

+1. Choosing a raw spread account with near-zero spread and 6$ commission per lot.
+2. Using a broker that allows nano lots (0.001 minimum)
+3. Creating a table that builds commission into every calculation

+**The Solution - My Normalization Table:**

+I created a table that calculates exact lot sizes for every step and every possible stop distance.
+Commission is included.
+Net profit after commission is always at least $0.40 per winning sequence.

 **Key Features:**
 - 3-factor entry model (trend + mean reversion + pattern)
 - Martingale risk management with commission built-in